 - a.
 Cost containment penalties

 - b.
 Disallowed charges

 - c.
 Out-of-network vision benefits if you are under age 19

 - d.
-Vision benefits if you are over age 18

-- e.
 Hearing coverage benefits

 If the Group has changed coverage to a policy with Moda Health, we will credit any out-of-pocket maximum you met under your old plan during the year to your new Moda Health Plan.